• Skip to main content

 Our opinion about smartphone brushing apps in general …

-If you feel that having an app-enabled toothbrush is important to you, it’s essential to understand that the specific capabilities and function of the app varies significantly among Oral-B models (lower-end models offer fewer and less sophisticated/refined features).
+If you feel that having an app-enabled toothbrush is important to you, it’s essential to understand that the specific capabilities and functions of the app vary significantly among Oral-B models (lower-end models offer fewer and less sophisticated/refined features).

 We make a point of noting these differences as we review each model on this page.
 This link provides more detail and opinion about Oral-B’s smartphone app.